zoesimmons/hs-coding-club-bootstrap-philly-springside-chestn-f924/README.md

 ### Step 2:

-Open `index.html` in the browser by running in terminal ` `python -m SimpleHTTPServer 3000`.
+Open `index.html` in the browser by running in terminal `python -m SimpleHTTPServer 3000`.

 Once you have the server running, select `preview` and then `port 3000`.

 <img src="https://s3.amazonaws.com/after-school-assets/nitrous-preview.png" alt="nitrous preview">

 You're going to write your code in `index.html`, so go ahead and open that in the Nitrous editor.
-This example is going to be about
+This example is going to be about our favorite best friend, [Left Shark](https://www.youtube.com/watch?v=WmcWZ2Bzoho).

 ### Step 3: Include Bootstrap CSS